ju-de/crab-adb/README.md

 5. Set up an alias for the script to redirect adb by typing the following:
 >alias adb=./crab.sh

-The alias can be removed anytime by typing the following:
+Note: The alias can be removed anytime by typing the following:
 >unalias adb

 **Usage**